Mrs. Jane Park and Mrs. Joanne Schmidt

 English Language Arts

-In unit 2 of our Lucy Calkins studies, we will be working on nonfiction research papers.
+In unit 4 of our Lucy Calkins studies, we will be studying historical fiction.

 Vocabulary Studies, we will study from Wordly Wise workbooks.
 Students will study one lesson every two weeks.
 We usually will study these words in class on Mondays and Wednesdays.
 After two weeks of studying, there will be a test on Thursdays on spelling and multiple meanings of the 15 words given.
 I advise students study over the two week, do not procrastinate.
 We will work on the workbook in class.
 If students do not complete the section during class, they need to finish it at home.
 Quizlet is one way to help with their studies.